PoliticalGraveyard.com

 Robertson, George G. — of Marshall, Clark County, Ill.
 Republican.
 Alternate delegate to Republican National Convention from Illinois, 1920.
 Burial location unknown.

 Robertson, George H. — of South Coventry, Coventry, Tolland County, Conn.
 Democrat.
-Alternate delegate to Democratic National Convention from Connecticut, 1924.
+Member of Connecticut state house of representatives from Coventry; elected 1902; alternate delegate to Democratic National Convention from Connecticut, 1924.
 Burial location unknown.

 Robertson, George L. — of Chicago, Cook County, Ill.
 Republican.
-Presidential Elector for Illinois, 1916.
+Candidate for Presidential Elector for Illinois.
 Burial location unknown.

 Robertson, George R. — of New York.
 U.S. Consul in Tampico, 1824-34.
 Burial location unknown.